djolemtr/Blog/README.md

 Technologies used: Java, Spring MVC, Spring Security, Hibernate, MySQL database for backend; CSS, Bootstrap, HTML, Javascript on the frontend.

+Tomcat 9 server was used to run the web application.

 Contains the main website with the homepage, users' posts, comments, contact page;